stefaj9/syllabus-2018/assignments/day12/README.md

 We will be using the `db-migrate` npm package to create and run our migration scripts.
-The package should normally be installed as a dev dependency but because of how we are recreating the database using docker-compose, we will install it ad a production dependency for simplicity.
+The package should normally be installed as a dev dependency but because of how we are recreating the database using docker-compose, we will install it as a production dependency for simplicity.

 Create file `database.json`: